sharpmachine/jessekade.com/content/index.md

 				<img src="themes/smm/img/jesse.jpg" class="img-responsive" alt="Jesse Kade" width="1110" height="1110">
 			</div>
 			<div class="col-sm-6">
-				<p>I've always been into computers.
-When I was very young my mom had a Macintosh at work.
-I'd make her bring it home on the weekends so I could play with it.
-As I got older I took every computer class at school that I could.
-This is where I learned how to make websites.</p>
+				<p>User experience designer and front-end developer with a strong background in web-based products using user-centered design principles.</p>
 				<p>A few years ago I started Sharp Machine Media – a branding, strategy and design studio.
-We've done some amazing projects and built an amazing team.
+We did some amazing projects and built an amazing team.
 Through it all I've learned so much and grew greatly, not only as a UXer and coder, but also as a leader.</p>
 				<p>Recently my wife and I decided to make a move to Orange County, CA to purse more opportunities in our respective fields.
-I'd like to join a team of creatives that value excellence, innovation and personal growth.</p>
+I'd like to join a team of great people that value excellence, innovation and personal growth.
+I firmly believe that when you surround yourself with great people great things happen.</p>
 				<p><small>note: I'm currently based in Redding, Ca but am moving to Orange County in a few months.</small></p>
 				<p>– Jesse</p>
 			</div>